I’m a mum, wife and freelance writer living in New Zealand. I also have a compulsion to sew.

 Of course, non-sewing people tend to glaze over in the eyeballs when you gush over a satisfying zip insertion or your first welt pocket.
 No judgements here.
 I glaze over when Hubby talks about computer ports, so I get it.
 That’s when I launched Offsquare.
 It gave me a place to rave about those zips to others who also enjoy said zips without inflicting pain on the less-enthused.
 And that’s where we are now!

-In November 2015, Katie invited me to join the team at Papercut Patterns.
-It turns out that a love for writing and sewing, can miraculously combine into a dream job.
+In November 2015, I was lucky enough to join the team at Papercut Patterns.
+It turns out that a love for writing and sewing can miraculously combine into a dream job.
 Who knew!
 I still pinch myself everyday.
-I’m no pattern-maker though.
-Let’s get that straight.
-Instead, I help with wholesale, blogging, marketing and answering your emails.
-I love it.

 It also means I have access to all their jaw-dropping patterns.
 I’m like a kid in a candy-store there.
 But don’t worry, Offsquare is still mine.
 I’m not paid to blog about those patterns here and I share them along with all my other makes because that’s what this blog is all about.